Aerial manned-unmanned teaming: Capabilities

 Despite some reports focusing on the attrition aspect of the CCA, USAF Secretary Frank Kendall later clarified that CCA's focus on the "affordable mass" doesn't mean the platforms are expandable or attritable.
 Kendall believed CCA should be remotely controlled versions of targeting pods, electronic warfare pods, or weapons carriers to provide additional sensors and munitions; to balance affordability and capability.
 According to him, the platforms should have sufficient intelligence and onboard defense systems to survive on the battlefield, playing "100 roles":

 The price point of a CCA will determine how many types of missions a single airframe can perform, with more expensive designs able to be multirole aircraft, while cheaper designs could be modular to perform different tasks on different days, which can afford to be lost in combat.
 Two increments are planned: increment 1 CCAs will have sensor and targeting systems to focus on carrying additional munitions for manned aircraft; increment 2 CCAs will have greater stealth and autonomy to perform missions including EW, SEAD, and potentially act as decoys.
 It's possible that two distinct solutions could emerge from this stage, one high-end and "exquisite" and the other more basic and inexpensive, oriented around a single mission.
 Service officials started out developing the increment 2 CCA as a high-end, stealthy platform, but wargames showing that large numbers of low-end aircraft would be more effective than small numbers of high-end versions in a simulated Pacific conflict influenced them to rethink their approach.

 The USAF is seeking CCAs with greater thrust than the current MQ-28 and the XQ-58.

-By country
+History of manned aircraft in aerial manned-unmanned teaming

-The concept of the loyal wingman arose in the early 2000s and, since then, countries such as Australia, China, Japan, Russia, the UK and the US have been researching and developing the necessary design criteria and technologies.
+The concept of the loyal wingman arose in the early 2000s and, since then, countries such as Australia, China, Japan, Russia, Turkey, the UK and the US have been researching and developing the necessary design criteria and technologies.